web-scrobbler/metadata-filter/README.md

 // This would also work: filter.extend(new MetadataFilter(filterSet));

 console.log(filter.filterField('track', 'Seasons in the Abyss (Album Version)')); // Seasons in the Abyss
 ```

 ## API Reference

 ### Filter Functions
 ```
+albumArtistFromArtist: Generate Album Artist from Artist when "feat.
+Artist B" is present.
+fixTrackSuffix: Replace "Title - X Remix" suffix with "Title (X Remix) and similar".
+normalizeFeature: Generate normalized "feat.
+Artist B" text from [feat.
+Artist B] style.
+removeCleanExplicit: Remove "Explicit" and "Clean"-like strings from the text.
+removeFeature: Remove "feat"-like strings from the text.
-youtube: Remove Youtube-related garbage from the text (e.g. "HD", "Official Video").
+removeLive: Remove "Live..."-like strings from the text.
 removeRemastered: Remove "Remastered..."-like strings from the text.
 removeVersion: Remove "(Single|Album|Mono version}"-like strings from the text.
-removeLive: Remove "Live..."-like strings from the text.
-removeCleanExplicit: Remove "Explicit" and "Clean"-like strings from the text.
-albumArtistFromArtist: Generates Album Artist from Artist when "feat.
-Artist B" is present
-normalizeFeature: Generates normalized "feat.
-Artist B" text from [feat.
-Artist B] style
-removeFeature: Remove "feat"-like strings from the text.
+youtube: Remove Youtube-related garbage from the text (e.g. "HD", "Official Video").
-fixTrackSuffix: Replace "Title - X Remix" suffix with "Title (X Remix) and similar".
 ```

 ### Predefined Filters
 ```
+getAmazonFilter: Get a filter with Amazon-related filter functions.
-getDefaultFilter: Get filter object used by default in a Connector object.
+getDefaultFilter: Get a filter that performs a basic cleanup (trim and remove NBSPs).
-getYoutubeFilter: Get predefined filter object for Youtube-based connectors.
-getRemasteredFilter: Get predefined filter object that uses 'removeRemastered' function.
+getRemasteredFilter: Get a filter that removes "Remastered"-like suffixes.
-getSpotifyFilter: Get predefined filter for Spotify-related connectors.
+getSpotifyFilter: Get a filter with Spotify-related filter functions.
-getAmazonFilter: Get predefined filter for Amazon-related connectors.
-getTidalFilter: Get predefined filter for Tidal-related connectors.
+getTidalFilter: Get a filter with Tidal-related filter functions.
+getYoutubeFilter: Get a filter with Spotify-related filter functions.
 ```

 ## License
 See the [License file](LICENSE.md).

 <!-- Badges -->
 [WorkflowBadge]: https://github.com/web-scrobbler/metadata-filter/workflows/Test/badge.svg